 - In a medium bowl, blend together the flour, sugar, baking powder, salt, cinnamon, and softened butter with either the back of a fork or a pastry blender.
 Set aside.2 ½ cups all-purpose flour, ¾ cup brown sugar, 1 tablespoon baking powder, ¾ teaspoon salt, 1 teaspoon ground cinnamon, 6 tablespoons butter

 - Mash up the bananas and place in large mixing bowl.3 ripe bananas

 - Add the eggs to the mixing bowl one at a time, beating after each one.
 Then add the milk and vanilla.
 Mix all ingredients until combined well.2 eggs, ⅓ cup milk, 1 teaspoon vanilla extract

 - Blend the dry ingredients with the banana mixture just until mixed completely.
 Do not over mix.

-- Add in the chocolate chips and chopped walnuts.
-Mix in for only about 5 seconds.1 ½ cup mini chocolate chips, 1 cup finely chopped walnuts
+- Fold in the chocolate chips and chopped walnuts.
+Mix for only about 5 seconds.1 ½ cup mini chocolate chips, 1 cup finely chopped walnuts

 - Fill up each muffin liner to the top.
 (I like to use a ¼ cup cookie scoop to make a nice rounded top.)

 - Bake at 425°F for 5 minutes.

 - While muffins are still in the oven, reduce the temperature to 375°F and bake for an additional 13-14 minutes.

 - When the muffins are just about done make the glaze, if desired.